bertdida/twitter-quote-scraper/README.md

 ## Usage

 Currently, TwitterQuoteScraper supports both saving quotations to a local file or into Google spreadsheet.
-But either of these ways you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`), the Twitter JSON's file path is required every time you run a command to scrape quotations.
+But either of these ways you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`), this file's path is required every time you run a command to scrape quotations.

 To maintain consistency, this documentation will use `creds/twitter.json` and `creds/google.json` as the values for `--twitter-creds` and `--service-account` respectively.
 Don't forget to change these to the actual path of your JSON files.